giuliandrimba/nu/README.md

 ## Semver
 Every time you run `npm run build:dev` a minor bump will be added to the version.
 If you want to have control of the bump, you can run:

-`npm run bump --<patch|major|minor>`
+`npm run bump:<major|patch|minor>`

-Also, a html tag will be added to the top of the page with the project version and build time.
+Also, a html tag will be added on the top of the page with the project version and build time.
 > It will be removed if you run the production build

 ## Setup